 When Tremolo HTTP server is configured with worker_num > 1, it can be dangerous e.g. when you have code that writes to the same file.

-server['lock'] can be used to mitigate this potential problem.
+can be used to tackle this problem.

 It can synchronize all tasks across multiple workers/processes.
 In single process mode, it will only be like asyncio.Lock, but thread-safe.

-Example of using the asynchronous context manager with async with:
+Example of using the asynchronous context manager with async with

 @app.route('/update')